Caring hair salon in Mansfield collects Easter eggs for children and elderly stuck in hospital

-Mansfield hair salon collects Easter eggs for kids and elderly stuck in hospital
+Mansfield hair salon collects Easter eggs for children and elderly stuck in hospital

 Children and the elderly, stuck in hospital over Easter, will have their spirits lifted by a caring hair salon in Mansfield.